-real estate acquisitions
+real estate matters

 pending or potential litigation

 any other matters that are required or permitted by law to be addressed in closed meetings

 In the event that one or more persons in an executive session initiate a discussion that is not authorized by law, the chair or presiding member will immediately rule the discussion out of order and all present will cease the questioned conversation.
 If one or more persons attempt to continue the discussion after being ruled out of order, the chair will immediately adjourn the executive session.